The Diagonal Fallacy

 Omitting the detailed specifications, the general Gödelian statement can be written as

-But the last two functional formulas do not belong to the domain of the functions t and d; their domain is the space of all functions over the universe X. This is an entirely different science...
-And possible no science at all, if we fail to indicate the object area it pretends to describe.
+But the last two functional formulas do not belong to the domain of the functions t and d; their domain is the space of all functions over the universe X, which gives an entirely different science...
+And possibly no science at all, if we fail to indicate the object area it pretends to describe.

 The mathematical trick of the Gödel theorem, the amalgamation of incompatible statements within the same theory, is widely used in other mathematical sciences.
 It is enough to recall the great theorem about the stationary point considering the mappings of an n-dimensional ball into itself

 and stating that one can always find a point x, for which f(x) = x.
 This blends the domain and the range of a function, though, to remain within science, they can hardly ever coincide, since (using the physical terminology) they are measured in different units: [x] ≠ [f].
 Roughly speaking, they stand on the opposite ends of an arrow, and this positional difference makes them qualitatively different.
 The very admission of some portion of space transformed into itself is already a petty cheat, since two different aspects (or applications) of the same are thus identified.
-However, such a reduction of the range of a function to its domain is, in general, a nontrivial operation that never is born from within mathematics; science borrows such acts from praxis.
-If, in real life, we can convert the products of our activity into the raw material for the same activity, you may freely use your formalism, you may freely use your formalism.
+However, such a reduction of the range of a function to its domain is, in general, a nontrivial operation operation never imaginable inside mathematics; science borrows such acts from praxis.
+If, in real life, we can convert the products of our activity into the raw material for the same activity, you may freely use your formalism.
 If such a reproduction is limited, be careful with your conclusions.
-That is why we need to experimentally test our theoretical predictions that remain mere hypotheses (however necessarily following from everything we already know) until they are practically proven.
+That is why we need to experimentally test our theoretical predictions that remain mere hypotheses (however necessarily implied by everything we already know) until they are practically proven.

 The identification of the range of a function with its domain is akin to the already mentioned fallacy of term confusion.
 Indeed, even if it is the possible to represent the values of a function with the same entities as its arguments, this apparently identical notation refers to different things.
-You can mark your fingers with the numbers from 0 to 9, and do the same for your toes, fingers won't become toes, or the other way round.
-It is not easy, to find the way to make fingers and toes really interchangeable (though, in this particular case, it can be found).
+You may wish to mark your fingers with the decimal digits 0 to 9, and do the same for your toes; still, your fingers won't become toes, or the other way round.
+It is not an easy deal, to make fingers and toes really interchangeable (though, in this particular case, one can do it).

-Mathematician like the word "isomorphism" to justify the tricks like that.
-It is enough to pronounce the magic incantation that the range of the function coincides with its domain "up to an isomorphism" to forget about any further concerns.
+Mathematicians use the word "isomorphism" to justify the tricks like that.
+It is enough to pronounce the magic incantation that the range of the function coincides with its domain "up to an isomorphism" to skip further concerns.
 But in reality, to use the output of a system as its input, you need a quite material feedback circuitry; without this practical feedback, reflexive mathematics is of no use.
 Luckily, the development of mathematics never follows the whimsies of its grands, better listening to the public needs and practical feasibility.
-Yes, once something has entered the head of a mathematician, it has certainly not emerged from nothing, and there is a cultural reality that induced it.
+Indeed, once something has entered the head of a mathematician, it has certainly not emerged from nothing, and there is a cultural reality that induced it.
 However, this reality may be of a peculiar kind, not always positive.
 Thus, a mathematical idea may be an expression of a common (methodo)logical fallacy.

 For yet another illustration, let us talk about computers.
 Many programming languages distinguish values from their types.
 For instance, the number 1 in integer arithmetic is not exactly the same as real or complex number 1; they may be denoted by the same character in the language (using the dynamic typing mechanism), but their inner representation will be different and have nothing to do with the corresponding ASCII code or the string "1".
 In object-oriented programming, types are represented with classes, while values refer to the instances of the class.
 A class may have any number of instances, which remain separate objects independent of each other.
 Still, all such objects are "isomorphic" to each other since their data formats (fields and properties) coincide, and they allow the same operations (methods of the class).
 Just try to confuse two objects of the same type in a computer program!
 You are sure to have a heavy debugging session and any possible headache.
 Mathematical bugs are more difficult to trace, though they are basically of the same origin.
-There is also a psychological pressure: the public traditionally yields to the demonstrations of mathematical "rigor" up to the utter incapability of doubt in the face of perfect "proofs".
-This is especially so due to the fact that few people are educated enough to understand mathematical discourse loaded up with the references of somebody else's results, which have therefore to be accepted as a matter of belief.
+There is also a psychological effect: the public tends to yield to the demonstrations of mathematical "rigor", up to the utter incapability of doubt in the face of perfect "proofs".
+This is especially so considering the fact that few people are educated enough to understand mathematical discourse, which is packed up with the references to somebody else's results, to be accepted as a matter of belief.

 Well, let us get back to science.
-We stress once again that any science is to produce statements about some application area, so that these statements could be further analyzed to establish their validity or truth (which is not the same).
-Traditional mathematics would boldly treat all such statements as given once and forever.
+I stress once again that any science is to produce statements about some application area, so that these statements could be further examined to establish their validity or truth (which is not the same).
+Traditional mathematics would boldly treat all such statements as firmly established once and forever.
 That is, science is meant only to "discover" all kinds of truths.
 Real life is a little bit different.
-The development of any science is a complex and dramatic process, and one cannot be sure of a certain effect while choosing a definite direction of research.
+The development of a science is a complex and dramatic process; there are different directions of research, and one can never predict the outcome of a particular choice.
 The application area of a science does not exist on itself, like Plato's ideas; it grows along with the growth of the science.
 To limit ourselves with something simple enough within the grasp of a mathematician, just consider that the statements of a theory are yet to be built out of its elementary notions.
-These notions may be either adequate or not perfect.
-Similarly, one can either one can construct statements correctly or incorrectly; that is there are things that can and that cannot be asserted in this particular science.
+These notions may be either adequate or not so perfect.
+Similarly, one can construct statements of notions in an either correct or incorrect manner; that is, there are things that can and that cannot be asserted in this particular science.
 One does not need a microscope to observe that this is yet another instance of the same Gödelian scheme: some meaningful statements will be inexpressible in the terms of the theory, or contradictory.
 To raise an incomplete and contradictory logic upon such an incomplete and contradictory basis, isn't it just a little bit strange?

 In this context, the "linguistic" trick is no longer entirely convincing.
-Why do we think that the alphabet is fixed for all the times?
-This rarely happens in real life, where we need to invent more and more signs for something that just did not exist before.
+Why do we think that the alphabet is fixed for all times?
+This rarely happens in real life, where we need to invent more and more signs for anything that just did not exist before.
 In particular, such sign creation can merely reinterpret the already existing signs, using different interpretations in different contexts.
-The effective number of characters will thus grow to infinity, leaving us with the ability of encoding these characters with a finite alphabet.
-A finite code can refer to (represent) something infinite, depending on the context, while the number of contexts is in no way limited.
+The effective number of characters will thus grow to infinity, while we are still capable of encoding these characters with a finite alphabet.
+A finite code can refer to (or represent) something infinite, depending on the context, while the number of contexts is in no way limited.
 Gödel's arithmetization of logic hence becomes utterly unfeasible.
 So, one has to honestly admit that mathematics is a science like any other, with mathematical theories valid only within the area of their applicability, limited to the objects of a certain kind.
 No more royal pretense; just as physics can hardly pretend to be the theory of everything.

 Exactly here, in this truly scientific research, the diagonal principle happens to be quite useful, provided we do no exaggerate the generality of our conclusions.
 And we, in certain practical cases, can identify isomorphic spaces.
 Or build, within a limited range, recursive theories and programs.
 However, if the ends do not meet and the result seems to be far from the common views, one should not immediately take the posture of a prophet and blame the dullness of the folks; maybe it is something in the mathematical reign that went wrong.
 In the latter case, we'll need to drop out some apparently evident identifications and carefully place mathematical constructs in the appropriate levels of hierarchy.
 Just to introduce some space for mathematics to expand.